Ognissanti is celebrated on 1 November in Italy. Between faith and folklore, discover the customs and sweets typical of this festivity.

-In Italy, on November 1st, we celebrate Ognissanti: a very ancient ritual of Christian origin that commemorates all the Saints of our religion.
-The history of this festival evolves between the sacred and the profane and the rituals connected to it are many and vary from region to region.
-Let's discover together which are the most important ones.
+Ognissanti is an ancient ritual of Christian origin that commemorates all the saints of our religion.
+The history of this feast evolves between the sacred and the profane and the rituals associated with it are many and vary from region to region.
+One of the most widespread customs is a visit to cemeteries, where graves are adorned with flowers, especially chrysanthemums, and candles are lit.
+In many places, processions and solemn masses are organised in honour of the saints.

-Some studies link All Saints' Day to the Celtic feast of "Samhain", the Celtic New Year from which Halloween originated.
+Some studies link Ognissanti to the Celtic feast of "Samhain", the Celtic New Year from which Halloween originated.
 It is no coincidence that the next day, November 2, in Italy we celebrate the feast of the dead, the Day of the Dead.

 The main traditions region by region